gggeek/db-3v4l/doc/FAQ.md

 - Q: does the platform store/log anywhere the executed SQL commands?
 A: no. But those might be stored in the databases log files, which are stored on disk.
 So it's not a good idea to copy-paste sql snippets which contain sensitive information such as passwords

+- Q: how can I free up disk space after having installed this tool and played around with it?
+A: check out the command `./bin/dbstack cleanup` in all its forms.
+To completely destroy the built images and containers, you can use `docker-compose down --rmi all`